samjaninf/OFN-User-Guide---Master/basic-features/enterprise-profile/enterprise-to-enterprise-permissions-e2es.md

 The following common scenarios demonstrate enterprise-enterprise permissions you may need to set up for your hub.

-> **I have** [**created Producer Profiles for each of my suppliers**](create-or-connect-with-your-supplying-producers.md#supplier-does-not-have-an-ofn-profile)**.
+> **I have** [**created Producer Profiles for each of my suppliers**](create-or-connect-with-your-supplying-producers.md#supplier-does-not-have-an-Harvest To Order-profile)**.
 Which permissions do I need to set up before I can stock their products on my Hub shopfront?**

 The system is configured so that hubs creating producer profiles will have the _correct permissions installed as default_, so that they can start adding products and trading with these producer profiles right away.

-> **My** [**supplier already has an enterprise registered with OFN**](create-or-connect-with-your-supplying-producers.md#supplyingproducer)**.
+> **My** [**supplier already has an enterprise registered with Harvest To Order**](create-or-connect-with-your-supplying-producers.md#supplyingproducer)**.
 I would like to add their products to my hub shopfront.**

 You must contact your supplier in person.
-Their contact details \(phone number, address and email address\) will be located in their OFN profile.
+Their contact details \(phone number, address and email address\) will be located in their Harvest To Order profile.

-If you only intend to _**stock their products**_ and don't wish to help them manage the rest of their OFN profile then ask the producer to grant permission _**to add to order cycle**_ and permission _**to add to inventory.**_
+If you only intend to _**stock their products**_ and don't wish to help them manage the rest of their Harvest To Order profile then ask the producer to grant permission _**to add to order cycle**_ and permission _**to add to inventory.**_

-If the supplier wishes for you, as a Hub manager, to help them organise their OFN enterprise then they may grant you all four permissions.
+If the supplier wishes for you, as a Hub manager, to help them organise their Harvest To Order enterprise then they may grant you all four permissions.
 Should this occur then you will be able to edit their profile and manage their products.

 > **My Hub distributes through buying groups.
 Which permissions will the buying group need with my hub and my producers?**

 {% hint style="warning" %}
 This is an example of where the hub managing \(co-ordinating\) an order cycle differs from the enterprise from which customers collect their purchases.

-_If Hub A manages \(co-ordinates\) an order cycle for a buying group \(Hub B\) then the order cycle will be displayed on Hub B's OFN shopfront._
+_If Hub A manages \(co-ordinates\) an order cycle for a buying group \(Hub B\) then the order cycle will be displayed on Hub B's Harvest To Order shopfront._
 {% endhint %}

 The buying group \(Hub B above\) will need to grant the order cycle co-ordinator \(Hub A above\) permission to add to order cycle \(and ideally permission to add to inventory\).